Cyphermoon/discord-clone/README.md

 ## Features
 - users can follow and un-folllow each other
-- creating rooms for different participant
+- creating chat rooms for different purpose
 - authorization and authentication

 ## Technologies